These Pink Flowering Trees Will Completely Transform Your Garden

 Pink Japanese Snowbell

-This lesser-known flowering tree has blush pink bell-shaped blooms that cover the tree in late spring to early summer.
-With its lovely weeping form and candy cotton-scented flowers, it’s a true showstopper!
+This lesser-known flowering tree has blush pink bell-shaped blooms that cover it in late spring to early summer.
+With its lovely weeping form and cotton-candy-scented flowers, it's a true showstopper!

 USDA Hardiness zones: 5 to 8